Defra-Data-Science-Centre-of-Excellence/CDAP_training/README.md

 - Share queries and dashboards with others

-## RStudio training
+## RStudio on CDAP

-Here you can find training for working in RStudio in CDAP.
+We have created training materials for working in RStudio in CDAP.

 - [Getting started with RStudio in CDAP](https://studious-fortnight-b9bc26d6.pages.github.io/RStudio_in_CDAP/getting_started): This is a guide for using RStudio within CDAP, for those familiar with R and RStudio, but new to CDAP.
 It contains:
     - Opening and closing RStudio